Are cockapoos high maintenance?

 Barking too much is not just a Cockapoo trait; many dog breeds love the sound of their voice so much they’ll bark at everything and anything.

 Do Cockapoos love to bark, or is this a fallacy?
 Yes, Cockapoos are renowned for loud barking and being one of the most vocal dog breeds.
 Cockapoos use their vocal capabilities just like we do to get what they want, and this breed is exceptionally adept at letting you know what they want.
+This is probably why people ask are cockapoos high maintenance, because they may have heard about barking issues.

 On the plus side, a Cockapoo will undoubtedly let you know if anyone uninvited is prowling around your home.
 Their loud barking will deter most, if not all, intruders from attempting to gain access to your home.